Mago281/deep-learning-challenge/README.md

 6. Used _pd.get_dummies()_ to encode categorical variables.

-7. Split the preprocessed data into a features array, X, and a target array, y.
+7. Split the preprocessed data into a features array, `X`, and a target array, `y`.
 Used these arrays and the _`train_test_split`_ function to split the data into training and testing datasets.

 8. Scaled the training and testing features datasets by creating a _StandardScaler_ instance, fitting it to the training data, then using the transform function.